tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 ### 12. Instructor Do: Autocorrelation (15 min)

-Before diving into the code, introduce the concept of autocorrelation with the first few slides on it:
+Before diving into the code, introduce the concept of autocorrelation:

-* Up to this point, when dealing with linear regression, we have tried to identify the relationship between two unrelated variables, such as date vs. weather, or years of experience vs. salary.
+* Up to this point, when dealing with linear regression, we have tried to identify the relationship between two unrelated variables, such as date vs. weather, or years of professional experience vs. salary.

-* Autocorrelation, on the other hand, determines to what extent, for example, today's values correlate with yesterday's values.
+* Autocorrelation, on the other hand, determines to what extent today's values correlate with yesterday's values.

-* Hourly temperature is a clear, easy to understand, illustration of the concept autocorrelation.
+* Hourly temperature is a clear, easy to understand, illustration of the concept of autocorrelation.

   * What's the temperature an hour into the future?
 It's very likely to be similar to what it is now (one "lag" away).

   * What's the temperature at noon today?
-Likely we'll get good information by looking at what the temperature was at noon yesterday (24 hours, or "lags", ago).
+It is likely we'll get good information by looking at what the temperature was at noon yesterday (24 hours, or "lags", ago).

 **File:** [autocorrelation.ipynb](Activities/06-Ins_Auto_Correlation/Solved/autocorrelation.ipynb)